 “headline”: “The Skills to Foster”,

 “description”: “A brief description of your article”,

 “articleBody”: “You can put your entire article in here: it can be as long as you want.”

 - The blog post’s image has to be a minimum of 700 pixels wide

 - Within the Publisher section, the logo of your business has to be 550 pixels wide x 60 pixels high (this is not the case in regular Organization schema – only when you add it within article schema)

 If you don’t respect these rules, the schema won’t work – which is frustrating as it took me a long time to actually find these instructions online.

-For those of you who have a blog that you update every day, it’s possible to tell Google Tag Manager to generate this dynamically.
+For those of you who have a blog that you update every day, it’s possible to tell Google Tag Manager to generate this dynamically or get a plugin to do so.
 I’d mainly recommend this for sites that have a large number of blog posts (such as daily updates).
-Adding article schema via Tag Manager (especially with the code that you can simply copy, paste and add the correct elements to each time) takes a maximum of 5 minutes, so if you’re only writing one or two blog posts per week/month it may not be worth trying to do them dynamically.